AdobeDocs/analytics.en/help/technotes/rdc/rdc-china.md

 Adobe's Regional Data Collection (RDC) in mainland China enables customers within China to send data directly to a Data Collection Center (DCC) within China, instead of other locations globally.
 This improves page load times and data accuracy over sending the data to DCCs outside of China.

+>[!IMPORTANT] There is an additional cost associated with use of the China RDC node.
+Before implementing data collection in China using the RDC node described in this document, please contact your organization's account manager to ensure that you are correctly entitled to this functionality.

 ## Setting the tracking server for China

 Tracking can be brought on to China RDC at any point that is convenient for your service.
 For any digital property (such as a mobile app or web page) you want routed to China RDC, change the tracking server to: